jaysttw/raspi-sensors-dash/README.md

 # raspi-sensors-dash
-Project for web dashboard for Raspberry Pi sensors
+Web dashboard for Raspberry Pi sensors.

+This is a personal project to learn how to obtain data from sensors, store them, and then retrieve to build dashboards.